BetterWorks/django-impersonate/README.txt

 Replace <user-id> with the user id of the user you want to impersonate.

-While in impersonation "mode" the request.user object will have an "_impersonate" attribute set to True.
+While in impersonation "mode" the request.user object will have an "is_impersonate" attribute set to True.
 So if you wanted to check in your templates or view, you just do something like...

 {% if user._impersonate %} .... {% endif %}